Traceable mixnets

-$\theg$ is IND-CPA secure under the DDH assumption in $\Gone$ \citep{elgamal}. $\thez$ is IND-CPA secure under the decisional composite residuosity (DCR) assumption \citep{paillier}.
-Also, both $\theg$ and $\thez$ support distributed key generation protocols.
-For $\theg$, each party already generates its key shares independently; for $\thez$, a secure key generation protocol can be designed using techniques such as \citep{damgaard-secure-keygen}.
-Further, the $\tdec$ protocols of both $\theg$ and $\thez$ provide \emph{simulation security}, i.e, the adversary's view in the $\tdec$ protocol can be simulated given access to a decryption oracle.
-For $\theg$, this follows straightforwardly; for $\thez$, \citep{dj-generalisation} provide a proof (see \citep{dj-generalisation}; Theorem 4).
+Both $\theg$ and $\thez$ are IND-CPA secure, respectively under the DDH assumption in $\Gone$ \citep{elgamal} and the decisional composite residuosity (DCR) assumption \citep{paillier}.
+Also, both support distributed key generation protocols.
+For $\theg$, each party already generates its key shares independently; for $\thez$, a secure key generation protocol can be designed \citep{damgaard-secure-keygen}.
+Further, the $\tdec$ protocols of both schemes provide \emph{simulation security}, i.e, the adversary's view in the $\tdec$ protocol can be simulated given access to a decryption oracle.

 We also use a standard (non-threshold) IND-CPA secure public-key encryption scheme $\pke$ on message space $\Zq$.